fangyibkk/ubuntu-setup/README.md

-sudo apt-get install docker-ce docker-ce-cli containerd.io sudo docker run hello-world sudo usermod -aG docker <your-user> // solve permission problem
+sudo apt-get install docker-ce docker-ce-cli containerd.io sudo docker run hello-world sudo usermod -aG docker <your-user> // solve permission problem newgrp docker // force re-evaluate to login to the new group
 ```

 compose is merely download binary and move to the binary dir